tmtanzeel/social-coder/README.md

 });
 ```

-## And if you want to deploy this app on Heroku. ypu've to make few changes in your code.
+## And if you want to deploy this app on Heroku. you've to make few changes in your code.

 ### 1. auth.service.ts
 Replace the following variables.
-Notice that I've removed **http://localhost:3000** part from evry URL
+Notice that I've removed **http://localhost:3000** part from every URL
 ```
     private _registerUrl = "api/register";
     private _loginUrl = "api/login";